We found 3 neurosurgeons who accept Humana HMO near Baltimore, MD.

 Clinical interests: Spinal Cancer, Disc Replacement, Scoliosis, Spinal Cord Injuries, Back Pain

-Dr. Ryan Kretzer's area of specialization is neurosurgery.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-His education and training includes medical school at Johns Hopkins University School of Medicine and residency at a hospital affiliated with Johns Hopkins University.
+Dr. Ryan Kretzer specializes in neurosurgery.
+He is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He graduated from Johns Hopkins University School of Medicine.
+Dr. Kretzer completed his residency training at a hospital affiliated with Johns Hopkins University.

 Conditions / Treatments